 - Wash and soak black gram and red kidney beans in water for 8 hours to overnight.
 Later, strain and rinse the lentils well.
 Keep aside.

-- Turn the cooker ON.
-Heat oil on saute mode.
+- Turn on saute mode.
+Add butter (or oil) and let it heat up.
 Add cumin seeds and wait for them to sizzle.

-- Add onions and saute till translucent (about 1 minute).
-Add pureed tomato and deglaze the pot, which means scrap off any brown bits from the bottom of the pot.
+- Add onions and saute for 3 minutes, until translucent.
+Add ginger and garlic paste and saute another minute.
+Now add pureed tomato and deglaze the pot, which means scrap off any brown bits at the bottom of the pot.

 After Pressure Cooking

 - Using a potato masher, mash a few times.
-This makes the Dal Makhani more creamy.
-Sprinkle garam masala, add heavy cream, butter, and let it hang out for some time.
+This makes the Dal Makhani naturally creamy.
+Sprinkle ¼ teaspoon garam masala, add heavy cream, butter, and let it simmer on saute mode for 3-5 minutes.
 Garnish with cilantro and serve!

 - To achieve a restaurant-style 'slow-cooked' taste, turn on saute 'low', and stir in ½ cup water.
 Simmer the dal for 15-20 minutes, stirring regularly, adding water if needed.

 - No-Soak method: If you want to skip the soaking process, rinse and drain the lentils and add them as per the recipe.
 Adjust the pressure cooking time to 45 minutes, followed by natural release of pressure.